Multiple sclerosis: Variants

 Atypical variants of MS have been described; these include tumefactive multiple sclerosis, Balo concentric sclerosis, Schilder's diffuse sclerosis, and Marburg multiple sclerosis.
 Debate remains on whether they are MS variants or different diseases.
 Some diseases previously considered MS variants, such as Devic's disease, are now considered outside the MS spectrum.

 Management

 Although no cure for multiple sclerosis has been found, several therapies have proven helpful.
-Several effective treatments can significantly decrease the number of attacks and the rate of progression.
+Several effective treatments can decrease the number of attacks and the rate of progression.
 The primary aims of therapy are returning function after an attack, preventing new attacks, and preventing disability.
 Starting medications is generally recommended in people after the first attack when more than two lesions are seen on MRI.

 The first approved medications used to treat MS were modestly effective, though were poorly tolerated and had many adverse effects.
 Several treatment options with better safety and tolerability profiles have been introduced, improving the prognosis of MS.

 As with any medical treatment, medications used in the management of MS have several adverse effects.
 Alternative treatments are pursued by some people, despite the shortage of supporting evidence of efficacy.